FedericoBruzzone/algorithms-for-massive-datasets/README.md

 or

 `pdflatex --shell-escape ./algorithms-for-massive-datasets.tex`

-# Using the Notes
-To make the most of these notes, you can:

-1. Download the PDF document to your local machine.
-2. Print the PDF for offline studying or use a PDF viewer of your choice to read it digitally.
-3. Review the notes to deepen your understanding of the topics covered in the course.
-However, it is essential to independently verify the information and consult additional resources, such as the recommended book or lecture materials, for a comprehensive grasp of the subject matter.

 # Contributing
 If you notice any errors, typos, or have suggestions for improving the notes, we welcome your contributions.
 You can open an issue or submit a pull request with your proposed changes.
 Together, we can enhance the quality and usefulness of this resource for future learners.